IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklising-programs.md

-Type information takes up a great deal of space in Plutus Core ASTs (typically of the order of 70% of the serialised AST), but we might be able to mitigate this by interning types in a separate table, probably included as an extra component in a PLC `Program` object.
+Type information takes up a great deal of space in Plutus Core ASTs (typically of the order of 70% of the serialised AST), but we might be able to mitigate this by interning types in a separate table.